 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

-But before you do that it’s very important to clean both, inside and outside air-conditioner units (just thinking about the gunk inside the unit that has not been clean for a year gives an OCD like me the hibbie-jibbies).
+But before you do that it’s very important to clean both, inside and outside air-conditioner units (just thinking about the gunk inside the unit that has not been clean for a year gives me the heebie-jeebies).

 So here is a guide on How to clean your Air-conditioner at home.